carlostxm/arduino-weather-station/README.md

 ## Synopsis

-A weather station with GPRS connection that logs data in a open source platform such as ThingSpeak.
+A weather station using Arduino with GPRS connection that logs data in a open source platform such as ThingSpeak.

 ## Motivation